 - Listen and support people to express their needs and wants

 - Ensure people feel able to complain without fear of retribution

 - Engage with family members and carers as care partners

 - Assist people to maintain confidence and positive self-esteem

 - Act to alleviate people’s loneliness and isolation

 Dignity Action Day is an important event to raise awareness in this area.
 Even more pressing is that this vital message permeates into our wider society, and its values are upheld beyond the 1st February as passionately as they are on the day.

-For more information, you can visit the Dignity in Care website.
 To follow the campaign’s events on social media, use the hashtag #DAD2018.